School bullying: Sexual

 Sexual bullying is "any bullying behaviour, whether physical or non-physical, that is based on a person's sexuality or gender."
 A BBC Panorama questionnaire aimed at English teens aged 11 to 19 found that, of the 273 respondents, 28 had been forced to do something sexual, 31 had seen it happen to someone else, and 40 had experienced unwanted touching.
 U.K. government figures show that in the 2007–2008 school year, there were 3,450 fixed-period exclusions and 120 expulsions from schools in England due to sexual misconduct.
 This included incidents such as groping and using sexually insulting language.
 From April 2008 to March 2009, ChildLine counselled a total of 156,729 children, 26,134 of whom spoke about bullying as a main concern and 300 of whom spoke specifically about sexual bullying.
 Sexting cases are also on the rise and have become a major source of bullying and the circulation of explicit photos of those involved, either around school or on the internet, put the originators in a position to be scorned and bullied.
 There have been reports of some cases in which the bullying has been so extensive that the victim has taken their life.

 Bullying in higher education

 About 15 percent of college students claim to have been victims of bullying.
 The misconception that bullying does not occur in higher education began to receive attention after the suicide of college student Tyler Clementi.
-According to a recent study, around 21.5% of college students reported rarely being victims of cyberbullying while around 93.3% of students said they rarely bullied others.
+According to a recent study, around 21.5% of college students reported rarely being victims of cyberbullying while around 93.3% of students said they rarely cyberbullied others.